thedatasociety/lab-template/readme.md

 repo2docker -p 8888:8888 -v $(echo ~):./home https://github.com/thedatasociety/lab-template jupyter-lab --ip 0.0.0.0 --NotebookApp.token=''
 ```

-Each environment will be available at a specific path, as follows:
+For both options, each environment will be available at a specific path, as follows:

 * **Jupyter**: [http://0.0.0.0:8888/tree](http://0.0.0.0:8888/tree)